Pedro Antonio Pimentel

-Pedro Antonio Pimentel y Chamorro (born 1830 – died Quartier-Morin, 1874) was a Dominican military figure and politician.
-He served as the 9th president of the Dominican Republic from March 25, 1865 until August 4, of that year.
+Pedro Antonio Pimentel y Chamorro (1830–1874) was a Dominican Republic military figure and politician.
+He served as the 12th president of the Dominican Republic from March 25, 1865 until August 4, of that year.
 He also served as governor of Santiago de los Caballeros, Minister of War, and as a deputy of the Congress of the Dominican Republic.
 He was born to father Jacinto Pimentel and mother Juana Chamorro.
 He died sick and without any money in Quartier-Morin, Haiti in 1874.